frPropose a project

 Inadequate housing can also have broader consequences on the social, cognitive, physical and emotional development of both children and adults.
 Addressing these issues through sustainable and adaptable interventions could help reduce risks and improve living conditions in emergency settings (Alordury, 2017).

-The project is structured around four key pillars:
+This project is based on four pillars:

 A total of 22 emergency shelters and one permanent bamboo shelter were built to meet both emergency shelter needs and the current demand for autonomy among displaced persons.